Does Your Small Business Need a Consultant?

-- helping you ensure your valuable business data is backed up in case of emergencies;
+- Ensuring valuable business data is backed up in case of emergencies;

-However, in the long run businesses that employ an effective HR strategy typically have better working environments and higher morale, which increases employee retention and lowers turnover costs.
-As a result more and more small businesses are outsourcing their HR functions.
+However, businesses with effective HR strategies typically have better working environments and higher morale, which increases employee retention and lowers turnover costs.
+As a result, more and more small businesses are outsourcing their HR functions.

 Professional HR consultants are trained and knowledgeable in all aspects of employee relations and can:

-- handle the recruitment of new employees (or contract/temp workers), including advertising, interviewing, background/reference checks, etc.
+- handle the recruitment of new employees or contract workers, including advertising, interviewing, background/reference checks, etc.